← Blog |

 What mistakes do coaches make with Harris-Benedict?

-1. Using the 1919 version instead of the revised formula
+1. Using the 1919 version instead of the 1984 revision

-4. Confusing BMR with meal plan calories
+4. Confusing BMR with the meal plan target

-5. Ignoring the formula's limits for obese clients
+5. Ignoring Harris-Benedict's limits for obese clients

 1